theoo-h/FunkinModchart/README.md

 This now all the stuff should be working, do your stuff now.

 #### Making a Modchart
-First, you should know all the modcharting functions, check they [here](DOC.md).
+First, you should know all the modcharting functions, check them [here](DOC.md).
 To make a modchart you don't necessarily have to follow instructions, it's a matter of experimenting with the modifiers and all the functions that FunkinModchart offers, although previous experience with The Mirin Template and NotITG would help you design a good modchart more easily.

 </details>